chrisbodger/VeinCam/docs/Team-Work-Diary.md

 * Signoff of Conops and requirements by team and client

 27/8/18 Steph
-* Sent conops agreement to project tutor for signoff
+* Sent conops agreement to project tutor for signoff - received signoff.
+Updated ConOps for Version 1.0 with all stakeholders signoff
+* Received acceptance of microgrant ($40) from course convenor.